 The size of your pension fund at retirement will depend not only on how much you save, but also on where you save it.

-When you start a new job, your pension savings will usually be invested in your employer’s default fund.
+When you start a new job, your pension savings may be invested in your employer’s default fund.
 This might not suit your individual needs and risk profile.
 For example, it may be the case that you’d be better off choosing a fund with more exposure to equities, giving your money the opportunity for greater long-term growth.

 If you have a private pension, it’s also important to ensure it suits your needs and goals.
 We can help you understand how much investment risk you should be taking on and the right mix of asset classes for your individual circumstances.